binnes/mkdocTest/docs/MkDocs.md

 ### Options for changing the generated site look and feel

 The default **mkdocs** and **readthedocs** themes provide good options for the layout, navigation and style of the generated site, but the [community provided themes](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes) offer additional options.
+This site is using the **Material** theme from the community.

 Using a community theme is usually pretty easy: